macs30200-s22/replication-materials-sudhamshow/README.md

 pip install -r requirements.txt
 ```

-Then, you can import the `analysis` module located in this repository to reproduce the analysis in the (hypothetical) publication that this code supplements (in a Jupyter Notebook, like README.ipynb in this repository, or in any other Python script):
+Then, you can import the `analysis` module located in this repository to reproduce the analysis in the sections above:

 ```python